igoravelli/google-data-analytics-capstone-project/README.md

 - Determine the credibility of the data
 ### Deliverable:
-- :negative_squared_cross_mark:: A description of all data sources used
+- :negative_squared_cross_mark:: A description of all data sources used The spreedsheet available on this link on Kaggle.com

 # Process
 ### Guiding questions: